 I will typically retain case files for a period of 7 years following the conclusion of a case/matter or receipt of final payment, whichever is the latest.
-This reflects the period required by the Bar Mutual Indemnity Fund relating to potential limitation periods.
+This reflects the period required by the Bar Mutual Indemnity Fund, which provides professional indemnity insurance for barristers, relating to potential limitation periods.

 Where various pleadings and documents have been drafted, they may be retained for learning purposes and legal research.
-Where this is the case, I will anonymise the personal information/redact information which may identify an individual/risk assess the continued retention of the documents.
+Where this is the case, I will anonymise the personal information, redact any other information which could lead to the identity of an individual and risk assess the continued retention of the documents.

-Your rights:
+Your rights